mabyre/mabyre/README.md

 Use cool emoj
 -->

-- 🔭 I’m currently working on ... ;)
+- 🔭 I’m currently working on ... :sunglasses:

 What i'm actually doing is top secret.
 I can tell you but you will disappear in smoke.
 Otherwise go around here I have collected and/or developed tons of interesting projects just ask me for explainations.